skeender/saconvert-docx/docs/source/usage.rst

 SAconvert has many converting options.
 In this case, we will use the LengthConverter.
-You can use the ``LengthConverter`` class to specify the unit you want to convert from:
+You can use the ``LengthConverter`` class to specify the unit you want to convert from.

-.. autofunction:: LengthConverter

 There are 2 parameters for the ``LengthConverter`` class.
 The ``value`` parameter should be a float (a whole number or a decimal number) specifying how many of those units you want to convert to.